-Tufts Medicare Preferred HMO Custom Prime Rx Customer Relations
+Tufts Health Plan Medicare Preferred HMO Custom Prime Rx Customer Relations

-METHOD CUSTOMER RELATIONS-CONTACT INFORMATION CALL 1-800-701-9000 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m8 p.m.
-(Apr.
-1-Sept.
-30, Mon-Fri, 8 a.m8 p.m).
+Method Customer Relations-Contact Information CALL 1-800-701-9000 Calls to this number are free.
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-Customer Relations also has free language interpreter services available for non-English speakers.
-TTY Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m8 p.m.
-(Apr.
-1-Sept.
-30, Mon-Fri, 8 a.m8 p.m).
+Customer Relations also has free language interpreter services for non-English speakers.
+TTY 711 Calls to this number are free.
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-FAX 711 WRITE Tufts Health Plan Medicare Preferred ATTN: Customer Relations P.O.
+FAX 1-617-972-9487 WRITE Tufts Health Plan Medicare Preferred ATTN: Customer Relations P.O.
 Box 9181 Watertown, MA 02471-9181 WEBSITE www.thpmp.org

-SHINE (Serving Health Information Needs of Everyone) (Massachusetts SHIP)
+SHINE (Serving the Health Insurance Needs of Everyone) (Massachusetts' SHIP)